Ginger Lynn: Adult industry

 Allen began as a nude model and then began performing in hardcore sex films as Ginger Lynn by December 1983.
 Her first pornographic movie role was in Surrender in Paradise, in which she starred with Jerry Butler.
 Allen's "girl next door" good looks led to a quick rise in her popularity and eventually she became one of the most popular female performers in adult-entertainment history.
 She had her own line of videos through Vivid Entertainment with the director Bruce Seven.
 Allen received the Best New Starlet award in 1985 and is an inductee to the X-Rated Critics Organization (XRCO) and Adult Video News (AVN) halls of fame.
 Allen signed a contract with Vivid Entertainment founder, Steven Hirsch, making her the first 'Vivid Girl' and beating out the then-underaged Traci Lords.
 She was later called to testify on Lords' behalf against porn producers; she refused, and according to her, was then targeted by the Internal Revenue Service for falsification of a tax return.

 Mainstream

-In February 1986, Allen left adult video in order to establish herself in mainstream films by using her full name.
-She appeared in several non-adult films, television shows and interactive movie segments of the Wing Commander computer games.
+In February 1986, Allen left the adult industry in order to establish herself in mainstream films by using her full name.
+That same year, she contributed vocals to Fantasy World, a single released by the music group Ginger.
+Allen appeared in several non-adult films, television shows and interactive movie segments of the Wing Commander computer games.
 She started her career in mainstream features with a small part in the western Young Guns II, which co-starred her future boyfriend Charlie Sheen's brother, Emilio Estevez.

 Allen was the subject of an episode of the documentary series E!
 True Hollywood Story in 2002.
 Allen appeared in another episode about her relationship with actor Charlie Sheen in 2010.

 In December 2005, she appeared in American Pie Presents: Band Camp (2005) playing the supporting role of Nurse Sanders.
 In the same year, she portrayed Fanny in Rob Zombie's thriller film The Devil's Rejects and later starred as Cherry Bomb in Zombie's slasher film 31.